yalemethods/SOP/README.md

 If you don't want to use Homebrew, consult [Pandoc's website](http://pandoc.org/installing.html#mac-os-x).

-`pdflatex` and `bibtex` is best install through a [TeX distribution](https://tug.org/mactex/).
+`pdflatex` and `bibtex` is best installed as part of a [TeX distribution](https://tug.org/mactex/).

 ### Dependencies on Ubuntu

-All dependencies can be install by Ubuntu's package manager:
+All dependencies can be installed by Ubuntu's package manager:

 ```shell
 sudo apt-get install build-essential pandoc pandoc-citeproc texlive